Virtual Public Works Week

 The City invites you to celebrate National Public Works Week (NPWW), which will be observed countrywide the week of May 16th 2021.
 NPWW recognizes tens of thousands of men and women in North America who provide services and maintain the infrastructure collectively known as public works.
 This celebration calls attention to the value of public works programs in sustaining our communities.

-The City is celebrating NPWW virtually, as a measure towards reducing the risk of spreading the Coronavirus (COVID-19) in the community.
-The City is commemorating Public Works Week with this website where you can learn more about the City’s Public Works program.
+The City is celebrating NPWW virtually and is commemorating Public Works Week with this website where you can learn more about the City’s Public Works program.

 Public Works Department